jwagne1/Project-1-Tic-Tac-Toe/README.md

     * In _style.css_ I created a grid for the body of the HTML, and assigned different elements to the appropriate parts of the grid.
     * Once the elements were positioned, I opened _script.js_ and started defining the variables that I would need in order to use within functions and add event listeners to them.
     * From them on, adding code became an iterative process of trying to make different aspects of the game functional, e.g., "I should be able to click on a square to add X first and then O, and so on".
 3. Problem-solving - As I moved along and got stuck in several issues not working, I referred back to the advice of the instructors: "Start with what you can make work" and "Make it work, then make it better".
-To try and solve issues with the code (after some fits of rage and verbal abuse to my computer) I did the following:
+To try and solve issues with the code, I did the following:
     * Defined the issue as best I could and searched for those terms.
     * Went back to some of the GA lessons for examples.
     * Referred back to comments I made in the code of the labs we had in class.